 So what’s the deal with Sacred?
-Well Hillary and Ian set up in their living room in Highgate using a cold vacuum distillation method (which means that its not as hot or dangerous as using a pot still in your front room!).
-Having decided that they could do better than the gin down the local pub, they involved their locals in taste testing the gin recipes until they settled on something they (and the pub) liked – batch 23 a classic London Dry.
+Well Hillary and Ian set up in their kitchen in Highgate using a cold vacuum distillation method (which means that its not as hot or dangerous as using a pot still in your house!).
+Having decided that they could do better than the gin down the local pub, they involved their locals in taste testing the gin recipes until they settled on something they (and the pub) liked – batch 23 – a classic London Dry.

 We got to taste our way through the botanical gins.
 Whilst there are 12 botanicals in total in Sacred London Dry, the one that makes it stand out is the Frankincense – truly unusual, I’ve never heard of another gin using this!

 Orris gin was next = this was an unsual flavour.
-Orris is the root of the Iris flower and is used a lot in perfumes and in gin as a fixative i.e. holding the flavours together, because of this bartenders love to use it in cocktails.
-I thought it tasted like parma violets with a hint of lavender – definitely a heavy floral aroma, Ian describes it like tasting the colour purple!
-Hillary recommends trying the Orris gin in an Aviation and I reckon I could drink it easily in a Martini, however it got a little lost with the normal tonic water – a lighter one may have suited it better for a G&T.
+Orris is the root of the Iris flower and is used a lot in perfumes and in gin as a fixative i.e. holding the flavours together.
+Because of this bartenders love to use this gin in cocktails.
+I thought it tasted like parma violets with a hint of lavender – definitely a heavy floral aroma.
+Ian describes it like tasting the colour purple!
+Hillary recommends trying the Orris gin in an Aviation and I reckon I could drink it easily in a Martini.
+However the Orris gin got a little lost with the normal tonic water – a lighter tonic may have suited it better for a G&T.

 Coriander gin is memorable for me as being one with citrus notes and yet no citrus!
-Apparently if you like Gordon’s that is heavy on the coriander, but don’t be put off if you don’t – coriander is used as a botanical in lots of gins.
+Apparently if you like Gordon’s you’ll like this (as it’s also heavy on the coriander), but don’t be put off if you don’t.
+Coriander is used as a botanical in lots of gins.
 I thought this coriander heavy gin was delicious!

 Next up was my favourite – Cardamom gin.
 This is very distinct, Sacred use organic green cardamom from Guatemala and you can taste the freshness!
-It smells fresh and green and is lovely with tonic, in fact as the flavour is strong you don’t need as much gin in your mix as some of the other flavours (i.e. good for a longer drink).
+It smells fresh and ‘green’ and is lovely with tonic.
+In fact as the flavour is strong you don’t need as much gin in your mix as some of the other flavours, so it’s good for a longer drink.

 Our final taste was Licorice gin.
 This is very similar to an Old Tom style gin where it adds sweetness without having to use sugar.
-Anne was dubious about this until she tried it as she does not like licorice, however it doesn’t have a stand alone licorice taste, its much more subtle than that and you do taste the sweetness coming through.
-This is one to use for any old style cocktails, where the balance of flavours needs a particular style.
+Anne was dubious about this until she tried it as she does not like licorice, however it doesn’t have a stand alone licorice taste.
+Its much more subtle than that and you do taste the sweetness coming through.
+This is one to use for any old style classic cocktails, where the balance of flavours needs a particular style of gin.

-The best place to buy Sacred is from their website and if anyone wants to get me a bottle of the Cardamom, please do!
+The best place to buy Sacred is from their website.
+(If anyone wants to get me a bottle of the Cardamom, please do!)

-Keep an eye on the Colonel Fawcett’s social media for the next tasting, always advisable to book, but always free.
+Keep an eye on the Colonel Fawcett’s social media for the next tasting, it;s advisable to book, as these are free.